 First use: The first thing I like to do when getting a new vaporizer or any device that uses an internal battery is fully charge it.
 I also like to wipe everything down with some Isopropyl Alcohol prior to first use.
-The next thing you will do is fill the percolator with water and we’re ready to turn it on.
+You will next fill the percolator with water, and we’re ready to turn it on.

 Selecting Temp: Select Oil or loose-leaf mode.

-You can choose to drop the cup into the chamber and then load your materials, but I’ve found that it is easier to load it prior to dropping the cup.
+You can drop the cup into the chamber and then load your materials, but I’ve found that it is easier to load it before dropping the cup.
 Not quite as messy.
 I also like to place the carb cap on the top of the chamber prior to heating.

-Next, press the middle “go” button which has a blue dr dabber logo on it.
-The lights on the front will start to blink red and when the top glows green, you are good to rip it.
-I like to start drawing from it a couple seconds before it goes green and try to get through the entire 20 second session.
+Next, press the middle “go” button with a blue dr dabber logo.
+The lights on the front will start to blink red, and when the top glows green, you are good to rip it.
+I like to start drawing from it a couple of seconds before it goes green and try to get through the entire 20-second session.

-The Switch does have a built-in protection feature which prevents it from overheating.
-The front LED’s will blink Blue if the unit is too hot.
+The Switch does have a built-in protection feature that prevents it from overheating.
+The front LEDs will blink Blue if the unit is too hot.

 The SWITCH Heating and Temp Options

-At first glance, the Switch offers 5 temp settings for both oil and flower but after diving into the instruction manual, you’ll find that it offers an “Advanced Mode” featuring 25 different temp settings ranging from 300 – 780 (20 degree intervals).
+At first glance, the Switch offers five temp settings for both oil and flower, but after diving into the instruction manual, you’ll find that it offers an “Advanced Mode” featuring 25 different temp settings ranging from 300 – 780 (20-degree intervals).

-There are only 5 temp settings for the leaf/dry herb mode still but you get a lot of options for the concentrate/oil mode.
+There are only five temp settings for the leaf/dry herb mode still, but you get a lot of options for the concentrate/oil mode.

 Flavor, Taste, Vapor Density

 The first rips out of the Switch were amazing.
 The taste was great, the vapor was cool, and super dense vapor.
-I started off at temp 3 for the first couple rips which is the ultimate taste temp.
-I then moved up to temp 4 which put out a lot more vapor and then on to temp 5 which absolutely crushed me.
+I started off at temp 3 for the first couple of rips which is the ultimate taste temp.
+I then moved up to temp four which put out a lot more vapor, and then on to temp five, which absolutely crushed me.
 I was literally drooling.

 Switch Battery Specs and Charge Times

 Average Battery Life – Dr. Dabber claims that the switch will vaporize 150 dabs on a single charge which is not even close to what I have found.
-During testing I was averaging about 50 full temp dabs before the battery died on me.
-Do not get me wrong, this is still excellent battery life and I’m not complaining by any means but it’s not going to last you 150 dabs on a single charge.
-I’m also dabbing on the highest temp settings for the full duration each time and running a cleaning cycle after about 10 dabs.
+I was averaging about 50 full-temp dabs during testing before the battery died on me.
+Do not get me wrong, this still has excellent battery life, and I’m not complaining by any means, but it’s not going to last you 150 dabs on a single charge.
+I’m also dabbing on the highest temp settings for the full duration each time and running a cleaning cycle after about ten dabs.

-So maybe if you put the Switch on the lowest temp setting and didn’t run any cleaning cycles, you could possibly get a 150 dabs out of it but I don’t have the patience for that.
+So maybe if you put the Switch on the lowest temp setting and didn’t run any cleaning cycles, you could possibly get 150 dabs out of it, but I don’t have the patience for that.

 Charging Times – The good news is that the Switch will completely charge from dead in about 60 minutes.
-The Switch charges via a wall outlet and does offer a replaceable battery if you wanted to pick up an extra for use on the go but it’s going to set you back $75 last time I checked.
+The Switch charges via a wall outlet and does offer a replaceable battery if you want to pick up an extra for use on the go, but it’s going to set you back $75 the last time I checked.

-Check Battery Level – The battery level is indicated after selecting a temp setting and is displayed via PINK LED’s on the front of the vaporizer.
-If the lights are flashing PINK that means that the battery level is less than 10% and needs to be plugged in.
+Check Battery Level – The battery level is indicated after selecting a temp setting and is displayed via PINK LEDs on the front of the vaporizer.
+If the lights are flashing PINK, the battery level is less than 10% and needs to be plugged in.

-The case that the Dabber SWITCH comes with is actually fairly good storage and carrying system.
-It all loads back into it nicely and the case has an included handle on the top.
+The case that the Dabber SWITCH comes with is actually a fairly good storage and carrying system.
+It all loads back into it nicely, and the case has an included handle on the top.